silentorb/marloth-story/books/fairytale/part3.md

 The light was still slowly expanding, and by now, James could see the wall directly behind the Judge.

-"Did anyone in your delusions ever go out of their way to keep you from harm; to preserve your life?"

-"No."

 "Describe your delusions to the court.
 What sort of things did you see during your madness?"